 One of the best tactics here is to fill your cart up with items you may want, although don’t purchase them right away.
 Let them sit for a few weeks and you will start to see offers come in your email to buy those items at an extra 10-50% off or even go on sale if they weren’t already.
 This is a tactic that celebrity comedian, Margaret Cho, spoke about on the So Money Show with Farnoosh Torabi.

-Zoomingo is a pocket-sized personal shopper for your purse.
-The Zoomingo smart phone app helps you find local shopping deals at your favorite stores, including Macy’s, Walmart, Radio Shack, Staples, Walgreens and others.
-Customize Zoomingo to search for products and services that meet your particular needs.
+Ibotta is a pocket-sized personal shopper for your purse.
+The Ibotta smart phone app helps you find local shopping deals at your favorite stores, including Macy’s, Walmart, Staples, Walgreens and others.
+Customize Ibotta to search for products and services that meet your particular needs.
 We also use Ibotta at the grocery store where we usually save anywhere between $1 to $5 a week, which adds up to about $200 in savings for us annually!

 Another great tool is Cartwheel by Target.
 This app is specific to Target and allows you to check out current and daily deals while you are shopping in the store to use immediately.